velipso/music-theory/docs/roman-num.md

 the rest of the chord.

 For example, a bIIIM7 in the key of C would be EbM7, or Eb + G + Bb + D.

+Note that the sharp or flat is in relation to the Ionian mode (Major key).